See in the New Year from the stunning surroundings of the Lake District

 30th, 31st December and 1st Jan.

-On each of these days, breakfast is served at 8am before we head out for a day’s exploring.
+On each of these days, we head out for a day’s exploring.

 We’ll be organising several guided walks each day of differing lengths and level of challenge.
 The exact routes will also depend on the day’s weather but with easy access to higher peaks such as Helvellyn, Red Screes or Place Fell as well as the shores of Ullswater on our doorstep, we have plenty of choice.